 Aging NHP Resource

 The National Institute on Aging (NIA) was created by Congress in 1974, to meet the emerging aging challenge, with a focus on the extension of the "health-span" of people.
 In order to accelerate research on aging and its diseases, the NIA helped create and maintain models for the study of human aging, which include rodent populations and the highly translational Primate Aging Study (PAS).
-The PAS program has provided support for the formation and maintenance of colonies of aged nonhuman primates at ONPRC, as well as other participating Primate Centers.
+The PAS program has provided support for the formation and maintenance of colonies of aged nonhuman primates at ONPRC, as well as several other participating Primate Centers.
 The PAS colonies take advantage of the existing resources and infrastructure at the NPRCs to produce and maintain this vital research model.

 To enhance aging research at ONPRC, the Aging Nonhuman Primates Resource was created in 1999, with the following programmatic goals:

 - Manage the enrollment of animals into the PAS program.

 - Provide technical and veterinary consultation to for research efforts.

 - Promote collaborative efforts in basic and clinical science.

 - Collect biomarker information using non-invasive techniques, such as in vivo scans.

 - Support project development and coordinate animal assignments to projects.